apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 .. figure:: /_static/images/nvp-physical-network-stt.png
    :align: center
-   :alt: a screenshot of a physical network with the STT isolation type
+   :alt: a screenshot of a physical Network with the STT isolation type

 Enabling the service provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Nicira NVP provider is disabled by default.
 Navigate to the "Network
-Service Providers" configuration of the physical network with the STT
+Service Providers" configuration of the physical Network with the STT
 isolation type.
 Navigate to the Nicira NVP provider and press the
 "Enable Provider" button.